contagon/handbook/handbook/10-aaronic-priesthood.md

 * Inviting all to receive the gospel.
 * Uniting families for eternity.

 The bishopric and youth quorum leaders, supported by advisers (see [10.5](10-aaronic-priesthood.md#105-advisers-and-specialists)), counsel together about how to help accomplish this work.
-For more information about God’s work of salvation and exaltation, study [1](1-work-of-salvation-and-exaltation.md).
+For more information about God’s work of salvation and exaltation, study [chapter 1](1-work-of-salvation-and-exaltation.md).

 ### 10.2.1 Living the Gospel of Jesus Christ